Welcome to thoughtful, organic beauty

 These are only a few of the problematic ingredients in conventional dry shampoos .
 As I've talked about on my blog before, manufacturers of these products can basically put anything in their products they want.
 The government does not have a watchdog keeping these companies from putting toxic and harmful ingredients in products you could be using every single day.

 It is up to you, the consumer, to decide what toxins you want to expose yourself to.
 And let's not forget about our environment.
 These chemicals get into our rivers, lakes, oceans and soil that our food is grown in.

 Now you know what you need to avoid – most conventional products – which you can do by making your own natural alternatives!

-The ingredients are probably ones you have in your kitchen pantry right now.
-You can watch the video here and the full recipe is below.
+The ingredients you need are probably in your kitchen pantry right now.
+You can watch the video and find the full recipe is below.
 As you will notice in my video and recipe, I don't have a solution for redheads.
 But maybe ginger powder would work.
 Any suggestions for redheads, please post below!